-- · kidnapping of personnel; - · seizure, expropriation, nationalization, deprivation, malicious damage or other loss of possession or use of property or equipment; - renegotiation or nullification of existing contracts; - disputes and legal proceedings in international jurisdictions; - changing social, political and economic conditions; - · imposition of wage and price controls, trade barriers, export controls or import-export quotas; - difficulties in collecting accounts receivable and longer collection periods; - fluctuations in currency exchange rates and restrictions on currency exchange; - regulatory or financial requirements to comply with foreign bureaucratic actions; - restriction or disruption of business activities; - limitation of our access to markets for periods of time; - travel limitations or operational problems caused by public health threats, including the COVID-19 pandemic, or changes in immigration policies; - difficulties in supplying, repairing or replacing equipment or transporting personnel in remote locations; - difficulties in obtaining visas or work permits for our employees on a timely basis; and - changing taxation policies and confiscatory or discriminatory taxation.
+- kidnapping of personnel; - seizure, expropriation, nationalization, deprivation, malicious damage or other loss of possession or use of property or equipment; - renegotiation or nullification of existing contracts; - disputes and legal proceedings in international jurisdictions; - changing social, political and economic conditions; - imposition of wage and price controls, trade barriers, export controls or import-export quotas; - difficulties in collecting accounts receivable and longer collection periods; - fluctuations in currency exchange rates and restrictions on currency exchange; - regulatory or financial requirements to comply with foreign bureaucratic actions; - restriction or disruption of business activities; - limitation of our access to markets for periods of time; - travel limitations or operational problems caused by public health threats, including the COVID-19 pandemic, or changes in immigration policies; - difficulties in supplying, repairing or replacing equipment or transporting personnel in remote locations; - difficulties in obtaining visas or work permits for our employees on a timely basis; and - changing taxation policies and confiscatory or discriminatory taxation.

 We are also subject to the regulations of the U.S. Treasury Department's Office of Foreign Assets Control and other U.S. laws and regulations governing our international operations in addition to domestic and international anti-bribery laws and sanctions, trade laws and regulations, customs laws and regulations, and other restrictions imposed by other governmental or international authorities.
 Failure to comply with these laws and regulations could result in criminal and civil penalties, economic sanctions, seizure of shipments and/or the contractual withholding of monies owed to us, among other things.
 We have operated and may in the future operate in parts of the world where strict compliance with anti-corruption and anti-bribery laws may conflict with local customs and practices.
-Any failure to comply with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act 2010 or other anti-corruption laws due to our own acts or omissions or the acts or omissions of others, including our partners, agents or vendors, could subject us to substantial fines, sanctions, civil and/or criminal penalties and curtailment of operations in certain jurisdictions.
-In addition, international contract drilling operations are subject to various laws and regulations in countries in which we operate, including laws and regulations relating to the equipping and operation of drilling rigs; import-export quotas or other trade barriers; repatriation of foreign earnings or capital; oil and gas exploration and development; local content requirements; taxation of offshore earnings and earnings of expatriate personnel; and use and compensation of local employees and suppliers by foreign contractors.
+Any failure to comply with the U.S. Foreign Corrupt Practices Act, the U.K. Bribery Act 2010 or other anti-corruption laws due to our own acts or omissions or the acts or omissions of others, including our partners, agents or vendors, could subject us to substantial fines, sanctions, civil and/or criminal penalties and curtailment of operate, including laws and regulations relating to the equipping and operation of drilling rigs; import-export quotas or other trade barriers; repatriation of foreign earnings or capital; oil and gas exploration and development; local content requirements; taxation of offshore earnings and earnings of expatriate personnel; and use and compensation of local employees and suppliers by foreign contractors.